NekoSam395/Luna_NCK/README.md

 ## Known issues
 - Alignment of the 'Start' text on Start button isn't centered
 - Many areas still remain same as original Luna
+- This theme maybe can't been installed in Longhorn (for now, in 3683, but I will testing later in the higher Longhorn builds)